Anthares101/volatility-installer/README.md

 The installer will also add Volatility to your path as `volatility2` (You will need to reopen the terminal for this changes to take effect) and if you need to update
 Volatility just rerun the this installer (Wont duplicate anything dont worry about that).

-# Disclaimer

-I tested this script in Kali Linux only, it should work in all linux distributions with bash but you know, is not tested ^^.
-Also, this script will append this line:
-`PATH="$HOME/volatility:$PATH"` to your `.bashrc` in order to add Volatility to your path so if you dont use Bash as your main shell you will need to add that line to the correct file (For example, if you use `zsh` add the line to your `.zshrc` file).